Evidence-based Clinical Care: Laparoscopic Cholecystectomy

 Miami, Florida

-Juan Carlos Verdeja, M.D., has indicated that he is a consultant with Teleflex, Inc., and Trans Enterex, Inc. Dr. Verdeja will not include off-label or unapproved product usage in his presentation or discussion.
+Juan Carlos Verdeja, M.D., speaker and conference director for this educational activity, has indicated that he is a consultant with Teleflex, Inc., and Trans Enterex, Inc. and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.